Hunting for 'Disease X' - KESQ

 Muyembe now runs the INRB in Kinshasa.

-While some scientists still sit in the cramped offices in the old INRB compound where Muyembe-Tamfum first worked on Ebola, brand-new laboratories opened in February.
-The INRB is funded by grants from Japan, the US, the World Health Organization, the EU and other international donors including NGOs, foundations and academic institutions
+While some scientists still sit in the cramped offices in the old INRB compound where Muyembe first worked on Ebola, brand-new laboratories opened in February.
+The INRB is supported by Japan, the US, the World Health Organization, the EU and other international donors including NGOs, foundations and academic institutions

 With Biosafety Level 3 labs, genome sequencing capability and world-class equipment, these facilities are not an act of charitable aid — they’re a strategic investment